Transition to Lifelong Health Industry Opportunities

-ISA offers an internship in the DoD SkillBridge Program that provides training for transitioning Active-Duty Service Members with biomedical backgrounds, to serve as Scientific Advisors or Research Specialists in the growing biomedical and healthcare industry.
+ISA offers an internship in the DoD SkillBridge Program that provides training for transitioning Active-Duty Service Members with health or life science backgrounds, to serve as Scientific Advisors or Research Specialists in the growing health industry.

 Continue to Serve

 Contribute to accelerating lifesaving technologies to military, civilian, and international markets

 For transitioning Service Members with a medical background who want to learn business of medicine skills that can be applied in any health role, and be fast-tracked for for freelance and work-from-home roles as Scientific Advisors, Research Specialists, and Research Assistants.

 Accelerate your career with our internship.
 You will complete virtual training modules, examine case studies, participate in group discussions with a cohort of ISA Fellows, provide operational support for ISA training programs, and assist with the ISA Community build.